 Updated: August 2, 2012

-The Old Town Museum is a non-profit corporation goverened by a volunteer Board.
-It has received an IRS designation as a 501(c)(3) organizations so that donations to the Museum can be considered as tax deductions in accordance with IRS Regulations.
+The Old Town Museum is a non-profit organization governed by a volunteer Board.
+It has received an IRS designation as a 501(c)(3) organization so that donations to the Museum can be considered as tax deductions in accordance with IRS Regulations.

 This page is intended to provide the reader with information about the history and development of the Old Town Museum and information about the current membership of the Museum’s governing board.

 The Museum facilities are available for use by local government or local organizations to hold meetings or other events.
 For more information on the use of the Museum Facilities CLICK HERE.